Pavel-Hrdina/Zettlkasten/Journal/2024-Feb-11 - Daily Stoic Reflection.md

 1. **What did I do well today?**

+	Today, you relaxed, and worked a bit as well, you gave time to your wife.

 2. **What did I do wrong?**

+	You didn't learn for the OSP for as long as you could.

 4. **What duty remains undone?**

+	You didn't do the view from the above.

 5. **How will I improve tomorrow?**

+	Tomorrow, you will do all your duties.

 ## Other Methods